ricakesuma/Optimizing-Inventory-Marketing-Strategy-Kalbe-Nutritionals/README.md

 5. **Clustering and Customer Segmentation**:
    - The project also involved using clustering techniques, likely KMeans, to segment customers into distinct groups.
 This is a critical part of the marketing strategy, enabling personalized promotions and tailored sales approaches.

+## Tableau Visualization Step-by-Step

+Creating a comprehensive dashboard in Tableau involves several steps, from setting up individual worksheets to integrating them into a final dashboard.
+Here's a breakdown of the process for Kalbe Nutritionals:

+1. **Preparing Data for Tableau**:
+   - Import the relevant datasets into Tableau.
+This typically includes data on transactions, products, and stores.

+2. **Creating Worksheets**:
+   - **Worksheet Ǽ - Monthly Quantity Sold**:
+     - Objective: Visualize the total quantity of products sold month by month.
+     - Approach: Create a line or bar chart showing the sum of quantities sold, grouped by month.
+   - **Worksheet ǽ - Daily Total Amount**:
+     - Objective: Display the total amount of sales day by day.
+     - Approach: Construct a visualization, like a line chart, that represents the total sales amount for each day.
+   - **Worksheet Ǿ - Sales Quantity by Product**:
+     - Objective: Analyze the quantity of sales broken down by product.
+     - Approach: Develop a chart, possibly a bar chart, that shows the total quantity sold for each product.
+   - **Worksheet ǿ - Total Sales Amount by Store Name**:
+     - Objective: Examine the total sales amount by each store.
+     - Approach: Use a visualization, such as a bar chart, to display the total sales amount categorized by store name.

+3. **Creating the Dashboard**:
+   - Combine the four worksheets (Ǽ, ǽ, Ǿ, ǿ) into a single, cohesive dashboard.
+   - Arrange the visualizations in a manner that allows for easy interpretation and comparison.
+   - Ensure that the dashboard is interactive, enabling users to filter and drill down into specific details as needed.

+4. **Refining the Dashboard**:
+   - Adjust the layout and design for clarity and visual appeal.
+   - Add titles, labels, and tooltips to enhance understanding.
+   - Test the dashboard's functionality, ensuring that all interactive elements work as intended.

+5. **Final Review and Sharing**:
+   - Review the dashboard for accuracy and completeness.
+   - Share the dashboard with stakeholders or publish it on the Tableau server for broader access.

 ## Interpretation

 The analysis conducted in the Jupyter Notebook for Kalbe Nutritionals provides valuable insights into both inventory management and customer segmentation, crucial for enhancing the company's operational and marketing strategies.